2i2c-org/infrastructure/docs/topic/billing/tools.md

 But wouldn't it be nice to know how much of that 589\$ was for core nodes, how much was for user nodes, and how much for dask workers?
-Or hypothetically, if we had multiple profiles that were accessible only to certain subsets of users, which profiles had cost how much money?
+Or hypothetically, if we had multiple profiles that were accessible only to certain subsets of users, which profiles would cost how much money?

-This is actually possible if we use **cost tags**, which can be attached to *most* cloud resources (**not** kubernetes resources).
-Once attached to specific sets of resources, you can filter and group by them in the web reporting UI or in programmatically in the billing export.
-This will count *all* costs emnating from any resource tagged with that tag.
+This is actually possible if we use **cost tags**, which can be attached to *most* cloud resources (**not** Kubernetes resources).
+Once attached to specific sets of resources, you can filter and group by them in the web reporting UI or programmatically in the billing export.
+This will count *all* costs emanating from any resource tagged with that tag.
 For example, if a node is tagged with a particular tag, the following separate things will all have that tag associated: